Best cheap earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap earbuds you can buy in 2023.

 Read the full Sony WF-C500 review

 The Earfun Air are a well-built set of earbuds that are comfortable to wear and that perform brilliantly.
-They have wireless charging.
-They produce a spacious sound.
-And they're rated IPX7, so can be fully submerged in water, making them ideal for workouts in the rain (or even in the pool).
+They have wireless charging, they produce a spacious sound, and they're even rated IPX7, so can be fully submerged in water, making them ideal for workouts in the rain (or even a dip in the pool).

-Total battery life (including the charging case) is also impressive, at 35 hours.
-They even have features usually reserved for much pricier models, like in-ear detection that pauses playback when you take them out of your ear.
-If you want some of the best cheap earbuds money can buy, the Earfun Air are among the very best.
+Total battery life (including the charging case) is also impressive, at 35 hours, while features usually reserved for much pricier models, like in-ear detection that pauses playback when you take them out of your ear, have impressed us hugely.
+If you want some of the best cheap earbuds money can buy, the Earfun Air are certainly in the conversation.

 Read the full Earfun Air review

-You get noise-cancelling tech, an Ambient Mode, twin mics for voice calls, and a total battery life of 19.5 hours (6.5 hours from the buds and 13 hours from the charging case).
-Just 15 minutes of juicing up will yield 70 minutes of playback.
-The touch controls are a highlight, being responsive and intuitive, and they let you control your music and switch noise-cancelling modes in an instant.
+Specs are thorough, with noise-cancelling tech, an Ambient Mode, twin mics for voice calls, and a battery life that totals 19.5 hours (6.5hrs from the buds and 13hrs from the charging case).
+They're built to withstand rain, and a 15-minute USB-C quick charge can deliver 70 minutes of playback.
+The touch controls on each bud are responsive and intuitive, allowing you to control your music and switch between noise-cancelling modes with zero fuss.

 Read the full Panasonic RZ-S500W review

-They boast an improved driver, and a silver-plated copper cable over their predecessors.
+They boast an improved driver and a silver-plated copper cable over their predecessors.
 The better driver means improved sound, but it still remains recognisably SoundMagic – there's ample bass and plenty of warmth and depth to the sound, while the top end isn't compromised.
-And the midrange has decent clarity and control too.
+Oh, and the midrange has decent clarity and control too.

 Considering the price, these are nothing short of a miracle.
 If you're on a budget and want to go wired, we have no hesitation in recommending them.